 Many of us learned to read dragging our finger across the paper to avoid getting lost.
 This intuitive gesture can help blind and visually impaired people to interpret printed text through a ring-like device that is able to recognize text and read it aloud.

-The ring, developed by researchers at the MIT Media Laboratory, uses an algorithm specially created to recognize words, which in turn are then sent to a program that reads them aloud.
+The ring, developed by researchers at the MIT Media Lab, uses an algorithm specially created to recognize words, which in turn are then sent to a program that reads them aloud.
 As the person moves his/her finger across the page, the device emits signals –in the form of sounds or vibrations- to prevent switching lines unintentionally.

 In its current stage of development, the ring must be connected to a computer that interprets and reads the text, but its creators are already developing a version that could run on a mobile phone.